 - The successful settlement was motivated by factual information developed during discovery, including the refinery’s own documents regarding the catalyst’s toxicity.

-Toxic Tort Case - Confidential Settlement in Case Arising out of Release of 30 Tons of Refinery Catalyst in a Small Town.
+Confidential Settlement in Case Arising out of Release of 30 Tons of Refinery Catalyst in Small Town

 The challenge in any environmental toxic tort litigation is to establish a causal relationship between the exposure and the resulting medical conditions.
 Current evidence rules require specific scientific studies and medical proof linking the two.

 In addition to the actual physical injuries linked to the catalyst, plaintiffs argued that their fear of future illness for themselves and their children was significant.
-While there may not be been scientific studies which proved certain risks, that was little comfort to our clients who were exposed to the catalyst and still face the possibility of future illness.
-This itself causes significant anxiety and distress.
+While there may not be been scientific studies which proved certain risks, that was little comfort to our clients who were exposed to the catalyst and faced the possibility of future illness.
+This in and of itself caused significant anxiety and distress.